GluuFederation/flex/docs/admin/admin-ui/configuration.md

 Gluu Flex Admin UI uses [Cedarling](https://docs.jans.io/stable/cedarling/) for GUI access control.
 The role of the user is mapped with specific permissions (scopes) to ensure that the user can only access and modify functionalities relevant to their roles.

-The Cedarling Policy Store configuration screen helps to manage roles and permissions for Admin UI.
+The Cedarling Policy Store configuration screen helps to configure the Policy Store used for the Admin UI access control.
 The Gluu Flex Admin UI uses a default Policy Store after installation for GUI access control.
-You need to configure a remote Cedarling Policy Store using its URL, and Admin UI backen will automatically syncs roles and role-to-scope mapping as per the schema and policies defined in the Policy Store.
+You need to configure a remote Cedarling Policy Store using its URL and Admin UI backend will automatically synchronize roles and role-to-scope mapping as per the schema and policies defined in the Policy Store.

 ![image](../../assets/admin-ui/cedarling-config.png)